It’s with the small wildlife conservationists where their and maybe our future lies

 Key #NikelaAfrica into the Search bar for stories, videos and podcasts.

-Five Things We Can Learn From Wildlife Conservationists
+Five Things We Can Learn About LIFE From Wildlife Conservationists

 It’s with the small wildlife conservationists where their and maybe our future lies.

 For the past six years we’ve been getting to know people doing good in Africa, the small wildlife conservationists.
 Our association usually starts by chance on Facebook.
 Then as we travel through we stop by for a visit and we’re always in for a rewarding experience.